OpenVidu/openvidu.io-docs/docs/demos/openvidu-classroom.md

 **2) Redefine the `/opt/openvidu/docker-compose.override.yml`**

-The steps are exactly the same as those described above but you have to take account change the image name by your custom name (`openvidu/openvidu-classroom-demo` on this sample).
+The steps are exactly the same as those described above but you have to take account of changing the image name by your custom name (`openvidu/openvidu-classroom-demo` on this sample).

-[Here](https://github.com/OpenVidu/classroom-demo/blob/2a931237dc232743fbdb847bc70b93dd0c014d18/docker/docker-compose.override.yml#L1) it is the `docker-compose-override.yml` used by OpenVidu Classroom application.
+Your `docker-compose.override.yml` should look like this:
 ```
 version: '3.1'